gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-21-building-basiliskii-for-ios.md

 * several regional layouts are already provided
 * you don't have to make your own!

 [Here's one that I made](https://github.com/gingerbeardman/artworks-keyboard), based on the British layout, for use with Deneba artWORKS/UltraPaint.
+To install it you should copy the file `artWORKS.nfkeyboardlayout` to BasiliskII's *Keyboard Layout* folder using the Files app on your iPad.

 ### Enable Split View Support